Strategic Lead Team

 I work closely with the Site Manager to ensure that our site and building are not only safe but also well maintained.
 I aim to ensure that the school makes the best use of all its resources and behind the scenes I make sure that the school complies with various statutory obligations.

-I joined the SEJ family in January 2015 as a Director of Learning and have been lucky enough to progress to Assistant Headteacher.
+I joined the SEJ family in January 2015 as a Director of Learning and have been lucky enough to progress to Acting Deputy Head Teacher.
 I am privileged to lead and support dedicated and highly-skilled teaching and support staff with the shared aim of raising achievement for all.
-I strongly believe that providing children with the life skills to think, learn and problem solve independently are of paramount importance; therefore these are at the heart of all decisions I make.
+I strongly believe that providing children with the life skills to think, learn and problem solve independently are of great importance while upholding core values; therefore these are at the heart of all decisions I make.

 Mrs Suzanne Lewis- Director of Teaching and Learning

-I am also the class teacher for Da Vinci class and the Director of Learning for year 5.
+I am also the Director of Learning for year 3 and 4.
 I continue to love my job as each new day brings new challenges, new learning (for myself and the pupils) and no two days are ever the same!